Patient and wife. Actor portrayal

-Around 50% of people with Parkinson’s disease may experience hallucinations and/or delusions over the course of their disease, and these symptoms may get worse over time.
+About 50% of people with Parkinson's may experience hallucinations and/or delusions over the course of their disease.
+Talk to your healthcare provider.
+These symptoms generally worsen over time, but are treatable.

-Around 50%.
-Hallucinations and delusions may affect around 50% of people with Parkinson’s over the course of their disease
+Hallucinations and/or delusions may affect about 50% of people with Parkinson’s over the course of their disease

 • Parkinson's is progressive, meaning it gets worse over time